Trying to choose the best color combinations for your online banners can be a daunting task, given the crowded display advertising market.

 However, yellow can cover lots of industries from kids toys to tourism agencies and clothing brands.
 It all depends on the design and additional colors.

-If you want to use a yellow palette for your banner, make sure you also incorporate 1-2 strong colors to highlight essential parts such as your button, headline, or body text.
+So, if you want to use a yellow palette for your banner, make sure you also incorporate 1-2 strong colors to highlight essential parts such as your button, headline, or body text.

 16. Delicate pastels

-Pastel colors are suited for girly brands or to promote bakeries selling sweet desserts.
-Pastels are light, delicate, and cute colors.
+Pastel colors are suited for girly brands or to promote bakeries selling sweet desserts and are light, delicate, and cute colors.
 They create the atmosphere of a dreamy, aspirational world and trigger an array of warm emotions.
 They’re heart-melting.
 We do not encounter pastel colors on a daily basis in our home and work environments, that’s why a pastel banner has the potential to stand out and impress the right audience.

 For your background color, combine vivid yellow and tropical orange, add a bit of sky blue, and you’ll get the perfect summery palette.